Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 When to Kill

-The kill potion is your nuclear option.
+The death potion is your nuclear option.
 Use it when you have strong reads on a Werewolf — remember, this bypasses the Doctor, so it's guaranteed.

 Late-game kills are especially powerful.
-If you can identify the last Werewolf and take them out with the potion, you win the game outright.
+If you can identify the last Werewolf and take them out with the potion, the village wins on the spot — unless a Maniac is still prowling, in which case the game goes on until he's out too.

 But if you guess wrong, you've killed a Villager and wasted your strongest weapon.